krueschi/kr_contenthelper/README.md

 ## Description

-kr_contenthelper is a features module feature to bundle up site basics.
+kr_contenthelper is a features module feature for Drupal CMS to bundle up site basics.
 Currently implemented are:

 - image presets